ryuji0123/statistics_demo/README.md

 |Beta|Probability Density Function|
 |Beta|Cumulative Distribution Function|

-The figures will be saved in figs/.
+The figures are saved in figs/.
 - Run this demo.
 You can use the command:
 ```
 $ python src/distribution_function.py